 Guests and Mailing Details

-- Are all Your Invitee’s Names Correct (Note: you might check these after you’ve confirmed the wedding invitation design is correct – Be My Guest clients do, for example).
+- Are all Your Invitee’s Names Correct (Note: you might check these after you’ve confirmed the wedding invitation design is correct).

 - Are all Your Invitee’s Addresses Correct and Formatted Properly?

-- Have you Included Postcodes (resending invitations is another cost you don’t want to fund)
+- Have you Included postcodes for posted invites (resending invitations is another cost you don’t want to fund)

 - Have you Included a Return Mailing Address – and is it formatted correctly?